Welcome to Sociology!

 Good Classes for First-Year Students

 Intro to Sociology (SOCIOL 110-0) and all 200-level courses.
 Occasionally, first year students also take 300-level courses.
-Click here to see what undergraduate courses were offered this quarter.
+Click here to see what undergraduate courses are offered this quarter.

-For Fall 2013 seats have been reserved for freshman in the following classes:
+For Fall 2015 seats have been reserved for first-year students in the following classes:

-SOCIOL 101-6-21 Freshman Seminar: American Inequality with Prof. McCall
+SOCIOL 101-6-21 First-Year Seminar: American Families after the Sexual Revolution with Prof. Percheski

 SOCIOL 212-0-20 Environment & Society with Prof. Thistle